MoamenMoatazYoussef/moamens-notes/Java Technologies/Spring & Hibernate/AOP.md

 ## Practical Stuff
 **AOP Terminology** <br/>
-- Aspect: module of code for a cruss-cutting logic.
+- Aspect: A class that contains this cross-cutting logic.
-- Aspect: what action is taken, when should it be applied.
+- Advice: A method inside an aspect that has some cross-cutting logic and executes at specific points of the program, an aspect is a class that contains methods, these methods are "Advices".
-- Join point: points where we apply AOP code.
+- Join point: points where we run the AOP code.
 - Pointcut: expressions for where advices should be applied.
-- Advising an object: it means applying AOP code (aspects) on target objects (business classes, etc.), when that happens, the target object is called "Advised object".
+- Advising an object: it means assigning AOP code (methods inside aspects i.e. advices) on target objects (other classes and methods) so that advices run at some time relative to target objects (Before them, after them, etc.), when that happens, the target object is called "Advised object".
 - Weaving: Connecting Aspects to target objects to create an "advised" object, an object that's layered with AOP code .
     - Compile-time weaving.
     - Load-time weaving.
     - Run-time weaving.

 **Advice types** <br/>
+An advice is a method inside an Aspect(A class used for AOP).
+Since we can make these methods -these advices- run at a time relative to other classes and methods, we can classify these methods according to when do they run:
-- Before advice: run before the AOP method.
+- Before advice: an advice method that runs before the target object (method or class) runs.
-- After finally advice: in the finally block.
+- After finally advice: an advice method that runs in the finally block.
-- After returning: run after successful execution of a method.
+- After returning: an advice method that runs after successful execution of a method.
-- After throwing: run after failed execution of a method (exception thrown).
+- After throwing: an advice method that runs after failed execution of a method (exception thrown).
-- Around: before and after execution of a method.
+- Around: an advice method that runs before and after execution of a method.

 **AOP Frameworks for Java** <br/>
 - AspectJ: